gieWONt15/Digital-Business-Card/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-## GitHub Pages Deployment Status: Testing...
+## Try it now on: https://giewont15.github.io/Digital-Businness-Card/

 Currently, two official plugins are available: